Family Nurse Practitioner Residency Program

 About the Program:

-We're training the residents to Holyoke Health Center's model of high-performance health care: advanced access scheduling, planned care, the chronic care model, integrated behavioral health/primary care, team-based, with expert use of health information technology and electronic health record.
+We're training the residents to Holyoke Health Center's model of high-performance health care: advanced access scheduling, planned care, the chronic care model, integrated behavioral health/primary care, and a team-based approach, with expert use of health information technology and the electronic health record.

-The residency year begins with an intensive orientation to Holyoke Health Center, the neighborhoods in which the training sites are located, and the health problems of the target population, and includes walking tours of neighborhoods, tours of Holyoke Health Center sites statewide, meetings with community leaders, technical trainings on electronic health record, and orientation by our chief medical officer to the responsibilities and privileges of medical staff participation at Holyoke Health Center.
+The residency year begins with an intensive orientation to Holyoke Health Center, the neighborhoods in which the training sites are located and the health problems of the target population.
+The orientation includes walking tours of neighborhoods, tours of the two Holyoke Health Center sites, meetings with community leaders, technical trainings on the electronic health record, and orientation by our chief medical officer on the responsibilities and privileges of medical staff participation at Holyoke Health Center.

 The Program's Key Components:

 (4 sessions/week) These are the cornerstone of the residency.
-In precepted clinics, the FNP residents develop their own patient panel while having an expert Holyoke Health Center primary care provider (MD, APRN or PA) exclusively assigned to them.
+In precepted clinics, the FNP residents develop their own patient panel while having an expert Holyoke Health Center primary care provider (MD or APRN) exclusively assigned to them.

 (2 sessions/week x 1/month) Specialty rotations in areas of high-volume/high burden/high-risk situations most commonly encountered in the setting of the Federally Qualified Health Center (FQHC).
-Rotations may include, but not limited to: Dermatology, Women's Health, Pediatrics, HIV care, Behavioral Health, Medication Assisted Treatment (MAT), Eye Care, and Diabetes Care.
+Rotations may include, but not limited to: Dermatology, Reproductive & Sexual Health, Pediatrics, HIV care, Behavioral Health, Office Based Addiction Treatment (OBAT) for substance dependence, Nephrology, Diabetes Education, Psychopharmacology, and Orthopedics.

 (2 sessions/week) During mentored clinics, the FNP residents work as a member of a team, and see patients at the delegation of the primary care providers, who remain available for consultations.
 The focus is on the practice of episodic and acute care visits.